-The Level 2-PE is a one-day examination of clinical skills where each candidate will encounter twelve standardized patients over the course of a seven-hour examination day.
-The examination takes place at NBOME’s National Center for Clinical Skills Testing in Conshohocken, Pennsylvania (bordering Philadelphia, Pennsylvania).
-Examination design, test specifications, testing format and other details are available in the Orientation Guide for COMLEX-USA Level 2-PE on the NBOME’s website.
+Examination design, test specifications, test format and other details are available in the Orientation Guide for COMLEX-USA Level 2-PE on the NBOME’s website.
 A DVD Instructional Program on COMLEX-USA Level 2-PE has been provided to the Office of the Dean at each of the colleges of osteopathic medicine, and is also available for viewing on NBOME’s website.

 COMLEX-USA Level 2-PE/Clinical Skills Examination Scoring